 Kilimanjaro holds many honors -- tallest volcano in the world, highest free-standing mountain, and highest point on the African continent at 19,340 feet.
-The best thing about it is that as a broad shield volcano, Kilimanjaro takes no technical skills to climb.
-Nowhere else on earth can you see as far as from the top of Kilimanjaro; its famous snow cap is visible from over a hundred miles away.
-However, global warming is quickly shrinking Kilimanjaro's glaciers, and experts believe the snows may be gone within 10 years.
+The best thing about it is that as a broad shield volcano, Kilimanjaro takes no technical skills to climb -- just excellent conditioning and a love of high places.
+Nowhere else on earth can you see as far as from the top of Kilimanjaro, and its famous snow cap is visible from over a hundred miles away.
+However, global warming is quickly shrinking Kilimanjaro's glaciers and experts believe the snows may be gone within 10 years.
 If it's been a dream of yours to climb this beautiful mountain, don't let this opportunity pass you by!
-While you hike with only a day pack, our staff of guides, cooks, and porters carry our gear, cook our meals, and set up and take down our tents, leaving you free to contemplate and enjoy this magical place.
+While you hike with only a day pack, our staff of guides, cooks, and porters carries our gear, cooks our meals, and sets up and takes down our tents, leaving you free to contemplate and enjoy this magical place.

 A quarter of Tanzania's land is set aside in national parks and preserves.
 Surrounding Kilimanjaro are a series of national parks that contain some of the densest concentrations of wild animals in Africa.
 It's here that one of the largest migrations in the world has been preserved -- it includes over a million wildebeests, hundreds of thousands of zebras and gazelles, and their accompanying predators.
 A safari to see all this wildlife is the perfect way to decompress from the hard climb up Kilimanjaro.
-Open-topped Land Cruisers make it easy to spot and photograph hundreds of species of birds at Lake Manyara; the wandering plains animals of the Serengeti; black rhino, prides of lions, leopards, cheetahs, and various antelope in Ngorongoro Crater; and herds of wildebeest, zebras, and elephants along the permanent river through Tarangire National Park.
+Open-topped Land Cruisers make it easy to spot and photograph hundreds of species of birds at Lake Manyara; the wandering plains animals of the Serengeti; black rhino, prides of lion, leopard, cheetah, and various antelope in Ngorongoro Crater; and herds of wildebeest, zebra, and elephant along the permanent river through Tarangire National Park.

 Swapping trekking for safari clothes, we can sit back and relax while driving through Tanzania's lush, subtropical plains.
 It will be difficult to know whether to photograph the baboon's playful antics, or watch through binoculars as lions devour a kill, or to list all the species we'll be seeing -- often at the same time!
+While spending each day at a different park, we will camp each night in tents where we can hear the sounds of the bush and be part of this wild world.
 During our travels, we will learn about the cultures of Tanzania's many ethnic groups and how they have historically co-existed with their environment.
 Tanzania's true treasure is the warmth and hospitality of its people.
 Indeed, this is the trip of a lifetime, but their joy and friendliness will beckon you to return again and again!

-Day 2: (Moshi) After breakfast, we’ll have an orientation meeting.
-Then we will take a guided jungle walk to see colobus monkeys and everyday farm life of the local Tanzanian people.
-Take a swim in the afternoon, relax, and prepare for the trek tomorrow.
+Day 2: (Moshi) After breakfast, we'll take a guided jungle walk, first through rice fields, showing everyday farm life of the local Tanzanian people, and then in the adjacent jungle where, if lucky, we may see colobus monkeys.
+In the afternoon, take a swim, relax, and prepare for the trek tomorrow.
 All meals today are at our hotel.

-Day 3: (Moshi-Lemosho Glades-Mkubwa Camp) We will board Land Cruisers for the drive to Londorossi Gate to check-in, meet our trekking staff, and collect our gear.
+Day 3: (Moshi-Lemosho Glades-Mkubwa Camp) We will board Land Cruisers for the drive to Londorossi Gate to check-in and meet our trekking staff and collect our gear.
 We'll join them in their truck for an exhilarating ride on a primitive road to Lemosho Glades at 6,500 feet, where we begin our trek.
 We will hike at a slow, steady pace up 2,500 feet in three hours through montane forest to our first camp at Mti Mkubwa (big tree) at 9,000 feet.

 Day 4: (Mkubwa Camp-Shira Camp 1) In the morning, we will climb up out of the forest nearly 2,500 feet in five hours into the giant heather moorland at 11,500 feet to Shira Camp 1.
 This area is constantly in cloud and is therefore characterized by cool dampness.
 After a couple hours of rest in camp, we will take a short hike up a nearby ridge to aid in our acclimatization.

-Day 5: (Shira Camp 1-Shira Camp 2) After breakfast, we will gradually climb 1,100 feet up the Shira Plateau along a moorland meadow to Shiva Camp 2 at 12,600 feet.
+Day 5: (Shira Camp 1-Shira Camp 2) After breakfast, we will gradually climb 1,100 feet up the Shira Plateau along a moorland meadow to Shira Camp 2 at 12,600 feet.
 This will take about three hours.
-The giant Senecio trees come into view today.
-A variety of afternoon walks are available or you can choose to relax.
-When the clouds clear, Kili is in plain view and exhibits some fine evening alpenglow.
+The giant senecio trees come into view today.
+We take another acclimatization hike before dinner -- when the clouds clear, Kili is in plain view and exhibits some fine evening alpenglow.

 Day 6: (Shira Camp 2-Barranco Camp) Today is a long but extremely scenic hike up 2,600 feet to the base of the Western Breach and foot of the Lava Tower at 15,200 feet, a remnant of Kili's volcanic past.
 We will then descend 2,200 feet down the Barranco Valley through groves of Senecio trees and lobelias to Barranco Camp at 12,960 feet in about seven hours.
-This scenic camp is situated below the Western Breach and Great Barranco Wall, which we climb tomorrow.
-Great views of Kili draped with glaciers, Mt.
+This scenic camp is situated below the Western Breach and Great Barranco Wall, which we climb up tomorrow.
+Great views of glacier-draped Kili, Mt.
 Meru, and the possibility of a memorable sunset on the Breach and Barranco Wall await us today.

 Day 7: (Barranco Camp-Karanga Camp) The excitement today begins with the two-hour hand-over-foot climb up the Barranco Wall with amazing views the whole way.
 We will top out just below the beautiful Heim Glacier before descending into a steep canyon.
 We then begin climbing up to Karanga Camp at 13,780 feet, a climb of about a thousand feet.
 This will take about four hours.
 Remnant jagged peaks of Mawenzi, an older, eroded volcano, jut into the African sky.
 After a couple hours of rest, another acclimatization hike up a nearby ridge gives us a view of our next camp.